Stellar Network uses signatures as authorization. Transactions always need authorization from at least one public key in order to be considered valid.

 - If the transaction has operations that affect more than one account, it will need authorization from every account in question.

-- A transaction will also need additional signatures if the account associated with the transaction has multiple singers.
+- A transaction will also need additional signatures if the account associated with the transaction has multiple signers.
 That is where the multisignature comes in.

 Multisignature (or “multisig”) concept presumes that account requires two or more secret key signatures before allowing a transaction to occur on the account.